tahsinkose/hector-moveit/Development.md

 - [x] Velocity controller produces motion commands according to whole trajectory instead of separate waypoints.

-- [ ] A Grid-based frontier approach that uses the frontiers chosen randomly with respect to their distances is determined to be implemented for Version 3.
+- [x] A Grid-based frontier approach that uses the frontiers chosen randomly with respect to their distances is determined to be implemented for Version 3.

 #### Version 3
-- [x] A Grid-based frontier approach that uses the frontiers chosen randomly with respect to their distances is implemented.

 -  [x] Metrics are computed with respect to time/exploration rate experiments.
 ### Tree & Fruit Detection
 This part constitutes Phase 2 of the project.
 I have started with famous Inception image detector without making any configurations/retraining, briefly nothing.
 Knowing it was trained for 1000 classes, the results are considerably optimistic.
 At close ranges to trees and fruits, model could achieve to predict that there is an agricultural context by outputting pineapple, apricot, brocoli, flowerpot and etc. However the aim of this project regarding to this phase is to detect and collect 3D world coordinates and respective sizes of the instances of interest classes.
 Having formulated the problem, the solution immediately follows.
 An object detector that executes inference as bounding boxes conforming to the soft real-time constraints in the worst case.